 To uniformly manage your media files, these settings will come in handy to you in the long run.
 By default, WordPress creates various sizes depending on the media.
 To streamline this, you need to have a standard size.
 To update these settings, simply head over Settings » Media and you should see the following screen.

 Change all these values to zero and save them.
-This will stop WordPress from creating various sizes of the media you upload.
+This will stop WordPress from creating various sizes of media you upload.

 9. Install Cache Plugin to speed up your blog